July 21st

 But then, is it enough to just be well-read?
 In a crowd of well-read people, someone who has a good handle on the (memorized) material is looked up to.

-Obviously, if one has to choose between one who has memorized against one who has understood the subject, the vote would go to the person who has understood the subject.
+Obviously, if one has to choose between one who has memorized against one who has understood the subject, the vote would go to the person who has understood the substance.

-So, is the one who has understood, the best?
+So, does it make the one who has understood the material the best?
 Oh, no!
-If someone who has understood were to stand against someone who has put it to practice, who would be revered?!
-Invariably, it would be the one who has put it to practice and made it his own!!
+If someone who has understood were to stand against someone who has put it into practice, who would be revered?!
+Invariably, it would be the one who has put it into practice and made the knowledge his own!!

 Practice what you preach and preach what you practice!
-If one just spoke and never made it his own, he has no authority over that knowledge, nor does his preaching have any value.
-The world around respects and reveres him who puts his own words and knowledge to practice.
+If one just spoke and never internalized the content, he has no authority over that knowledge, nor does his preaching have any value.
+The world around respects and reveres him who puts his own words and knowledge into practice.
 Assimilating the knowledge and putting it to use is the best culminating point for any learning.

-If one is incorporating his learning, he doesn't have to proclaim that he knows a lot about a lot of things.
+If one is incorporating his learning, he doesn't have to proclaim that he has an abundance of information.
 He doesn't have to blow his own conch about how well-read he is nor does he have to await accolades for his understanding.
-When one applies his knowledge in his day to day life, the rest of the 3 factors are given to him!
-This means he is well-read and he has understood and assimilated all that knowledge.
+When one applies his knowledge in his day-to-day life, the rest of the 3 factors are a given!
+This means he is well-read, has understood, and has assimilated all that knowledge.
 Else, he wouldn't be able to incorporate it into his daily life!

 It is said that an ounce of practice is worth more than tons of preaching.
 There is also the fact that practice makes perfect!
 So get practising and perfecting!!